 I just want to let you know that we have a newer version of this page, with more up-to-date information on infiltrating lobular carcinomas.
 However, this page is still pretty good for research.

 In cytological appearance, the ‘classic’ presentation of infiltrating lobular carcinoma shows relatively uniform cells with grade I cytologist features.

 Upon infiltration the cellular pattern often appears as rows of cells scattered randomly, but no more than one or two cells wide.
 Sometimes it forms in ‘target-like’ or concentric patterns around ducts.

 There are several ‘subtypes’ of lobular carcinoma

-Infiltrating lobular carcinoma can be hard to spot on a mammogram, sometimes impossible.
+Infiltrating lobular cancer can be hard to spot on a mammogram, sometimes impossible.

-It typically does not create a substantial reaction in connective tissues, nor destroy other anatomic structures.
-It is also uncommon for Lobular carcinoma to form a distinct, palpable mass.
+Invasive lobular carcinoma typically does not create a substantial reaction in connective tissues, nor destroy other anatomical structures.
+It is also uncommon for lobular carcinoma to form a distinct, palpable mass.
 Instead, it usually constitutes as a somewhat vague thickening of the breast tissue.